stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 source-pvc-2-1560662826   72s
 ```

-Let's find out the actual snapshot name that will be saved in the GCP by the following command,
+Let's find out the actual snapshot name that will be saved in the Google Cloud by the following command,

 ```console
 $ kubectl get volumesnapshot source-pvc-1-1560662826 -n demo -o yaml